colpal/actions-pr-comment/README.md

     # Optional - used instead of comment-body
     comment-body-path: "example/custom-path"

     # Result of the workflows that are providing the comments to be posted.
-Will be set to "success", "failure", or "cancelled"
+Will be set to "success", "failure", "skipped", or "cancelled".
+Expected to be supplied by steps.<step_id>.outcome where the step_id is the step that needs commenting on (usually previous step).
     # Required
-    conclusion: "success"
+    conclusion: "${{ steps.<step_id>.outcome }}"

     # The GitHub token used for authentication
     # Optional